hongshanli23/AlectioSDK/examples/object_detection/README.md

 objects:
 > *(list of int)* A list of class label of each ground-truth bounding box

-difficulties
-> *(optional) (list of int{0, 1})* A list of difficulties of each ground-truth object.
-   An object is 'difficult' if it is difficult for human to detect.
-   For example, an object can be difficult if it is excessively small.
-   Use 1 for difficult object and 0 for non-diffcult object.
-   Difficult object will not be account when calculating MAP.
-   If you skip this field, then all objects are assumed to be non-difficult

 ### 5. Build infer process